 Source: Markets and Markets

-Not all touchpoints are created equal, and categorizing your various touchpoints and understanding what they do is the first step in any analysis.
+Not all touchpoints are created equal, and categorizing your touchpoints and understanding their roles is the first step in any analysis.
 Direct contact with the customer has two initial levels.

-1. Feelings.
-When a customer first comes in contact with you via social media posts or visiting your website, for example, it can trigger feelings such as curiosity.
-They want to learn more about you and decide if they want to take the relationship further.
+- Feelings.
+When a customer first engages with you through social media posts or your website, it can trigger feelings such as curiosity.
+They want to learn more about you and decide whether to take the relationship further.

-2. Experience.
-As the customer has more contact with you, their customer journey begins, and an initial positive can shape their attitude towards your brand.
+- Experience.
+As the customer interacts with you, their customer journey begins, and an initial positive experience can shape their attitude towards your brand.

 You also need to consider what each touchpoint adds to the customer journey.

-• Influencing touchpoints.
+- Influencing touchpoints.
 These are touchpoints where the customer is searching for and gathering information.
-For example, they may look at all the information you have on your business SMS service, in blogs, on your website, or even calling and asking questions.
+For example, they may look at all the information you have about your business SMS service, in blogs, on your website, or even call and ask questions.

-• Pre-purchase touchpoints.
+- Pre-purchase touchpoints.
 Customers are now considering a purchase and may be preparing to make that decision.
-They may investigate whether there are any extra costs involved, such as shipping.
+They may investigate whether any additional costs apply, such as shipping.

-• Post-purchase touchpoints.
-Once the customers have received their product or service, they may need to contact you via customer service if there is an issue or tech support if they need help or advice.
+- Post-purchase touchpoints.
+Once customers receive their product or service, they may contact you via customer service for issues or tech support for assistance or advice.

 How to Do a Customer Experience Touchpoint Analysis?